lznnnnn1998/UMI-HOI/README.md

     ```bash
     python predict.py
     ```
+5. Prepare the Siglipv2 features:
+  Install corresponding package `transformer` for siglipv2.
+Then modify the file in your installed package (See pvic_llava/siglip/modified_forward.py)

+    ```bash
+    python pvic_llava/siglip/modified_forward.py
+    ```
 ## Inference

 Visualisation utilities are implemented to run inference on a single image and visualise the cross-attention weights.
 A [reference model](https://drive.google.com/file/d/12ow476JpjrRNGMRd1f2DN_YJTOqtaOly/view?usp=sharing) is provided for demonstration purpose if you don't want to train a model yourself.
 Download the model and save it to `./checkpoints/`.
 Use the argument `--index` to select images and `--action` to specify the action index.
 Refer to the [lookup table](https://github.com/fredzzhang/upt/blob/main/assets/actions.txt) for action indices.